 - Ensure that you uphold confidentiality of any conviction history an individual may disclose to you.

 - If necessary, supply accommodation in partnership with a local homelessness charity.
 Sandwell and West Birmingham has supported apprentices who faced homelessness and who may have had a previous criminal conviction to stay in their training.

 - Learn more about how Virgin Trains' Employing ex-offenders programme has offered those with a criminal conviction a chance at meaningful employment.

 Use the resources below to find out more about how you can support your local community by offering open recruitment and employment to those with a past conviction.

 BITC works to tackle a wide range of societal issues in order to build a fairer society and a more sustainable future.
 They provide a number of accessible resources and guidance which could help you engage with and support people who may have a previous criminal conviction into your workforce:

 A simple step-by-step guide to open recruitment created by See Potential in partnership with Business in the Community to help you in your recruitment process.
 This focuses on ex offenders among other groups underrepresented in the NHS workforce.

 Clinks - providing employment and training opportunities for offenders

 Clinks supports organisations working with ex-offenders and their families.
-Read this publication to learn more about offering employment and training opportunities to ex-offenders.
+Read this publication, a collection of case studies, to learn more about offering employment and training opportunities to ex-offenders.